isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Export File List to BigQuery
 ----------------------------

 To export the File list to BigQuery, select the button Export to BQ.
-You will needto have registered a Google Cloud Project and a BigQuery dataset to be able to export to BigQuery.
+You will need to have registered a Google Cloud Project and a BigQuery dataset to be able to export to BigQuery.
 You can either make a new table or append an existing table.
-YOu can also give the table a unique name, if lelf blank we will provide a name for the table.
+You can also give the table a unique name if left blank we will provide a name for the table.

 The table will contain the following information: